d2foundry/hot-metal/docs/features/search.md

 ## Basic Search

 The base behavior of our search is to query for a weapon's name.
-If you simply type the weapon's name, results will be sorted by closest match.
+As you type the weapon's name, results will be sorted by closest match.

-We use a "fuzzy search" algorithm, which means you can input text that's relatively close to the weapon's actual name and it'll still match.
-So no worries if you make a typo or can't remember how to spell it exactly.
+We use a "fuzzy search" algorithm, which means you can input text that's relatively close to the weapon's actual name and it'll still match, which allows some tolerance for typos or misspellings.

 In addition, this works across the weapon's entire name, so you can type in something like `adept` and get results of all the weapons with "Adept" in their names (although we also have a search filter for finding Adept weapons that includes Master-level variants such as Timelost, etc.)